SPECIAL UNIFORM SITUATIONS

 n.
 Insignias/Name Tapes:

-(1) All rank/rate, service and name tapes, breast insignia, warfare pins, and identification badges will be embroidered on either NWU Type II material or NWU Type III material without black ink pixels on the NWU Type III print.
+(1) All rank/rate, service and name tapes, breast insignia, warfare pins, and identification badges will be embroidered on the NWU Type II material.

 (a) Officers will wear the regular size embroidered grade insignia.
 When wearing the Eagle insignia, the Eagle faces to the wearer’s right.